-- " The student population will generally not remain in the community to have additional children, but will replace itself on an annual basis. - " After nearly a decade of growth, indications are that enrollment will start to stabilize in the shortterm.
+- " The student population will generally not remain in the community to have additional children but will replace itself on an annual basis. - " After nearly a decade of growth, indications are that enrollment will start to stabilize in the shortterm.
 National and state demographics show that Millennials are moving out of their college years and the generation behind them is not as large.
+ISU enrollment in 2022, continued to decline to 29,969.